VirenPanchal888/Movie-Recommendation-Model/README.md

 Serverless Backend – Deploy on AWS Lambda or Google Cloud Functions AI-Driven Movie Assistant – Integrate with Siri, Google Assistant, or Alexa By fetching the source code and customizing it with desired technologies, developers can turn REC into a real-world entertainment platform, integrating features like AR movie previews, AI-generated trailers, and smart home compatibility for an immersive cinematic experience. 🎬🚀

+**NOTE**:
+**Project Status: Still in Development**
+**🔴REC** is an ongoing project, and I am actively working on enhancing its features, optimizing AI models, and improving deployment.
+While the core functionality is already implemented, I am still expanding the system, integrating new technologies, and refining the UI/UX for a better experience.

+Some upcoming improvements include:
+✅ Full cloud deployment for real-world accessibility
+✅ Optimized AI recommendations with reinforcement learning ✅ Advanced chatbot integration for seamless conversations ✅ Mobile app version (Android & iOS) using AI-powered development tools ✅ Scalability improvements to handle larger datasets and real-time API calls

+This project is continuously evolving, and new updates will be pushed as development progresses.
+Contributions, feedback, and collaboration are always welcome!
+If you have ideas or would like to help, feel free to open an issue or contribute to the repository.😊